USING A BUSINESS BROKER

 Don’t believe the hype

-Once your business is valued, the sale process is governed by the terms agreed with you, so it is vital that everyone is on the same page.
+Once your business is appraised, the marketing and sale process is governed by the terms agreed with you, so it is vital that everyone is on the same page.
 Finding the right buyer – who is not just interested in the price but able to actually operate the business – will allow the sale process to achieve the best price and terms for both buyer and seller.

 We devote our time to handling each client personally, from preparation of the Information Memorandum to negotiating, right through to the Sale and Purchase Agreement.